christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 ### Maximum signature lifetime

 Maximum signature lifetime (maximum_signature_lifetime) describes the maximum number of seconds after signature generation a parents signature on signed DNS information should expire.
-The maximum_signature_lifetime value applies to the RRSIG resource record (RR) over the signed DNS RR.
-See Section 3 of {{RFC4034}} for information on the RRSIG resource record (RR).
+The maximum_signature_lifetime value applies to the RRSIG resource record over the signed DNS RR.
+See Section 3 of {{RFC4034}} for information on the RRSIG resource record.

 A client MAY assign "maximum_signature_lifetime" to the dns_controls of an RR set which is intended to be signed on the parent side.
 A server MAY ignore these values, e.g. for policy reasons.